IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 [^Salt]: Salt correctly predicted this in 1897.
 Humanity is using the advances in technology to breed even more sentient animals and enslave them and do even more barbarically cruel things instead of using that technology to make it so that we will never again have to enslave other sentient animals, which is not hard to achieve with our current technology.
 To become an honorable species, abolishing animal agriculture is not enough and we should try to do whatever we can to solve the problem of [wild animal suffering](https://en.wikipedia.org/wiki/Wild_animal_suffering){:target="_blank"}.

 [^Fiction]: From <a href="https://en.wikipedia.org/wiki/A_True_Story" target="_blank">A True Story</a> (2nd century AD) the first sci-fi story and also the first fictional story where it was explicitly stated as fiction.
 Before this the concept of fiction was not there.
 He explictly mentioned that the story is lies and not true just in case it might become mythology.

+[^Horse]: This is not just a snarky comment; Lewis Gompertz genuinely followed this and never used horses to travel, and since 2 centuries ago there was no other option, he travelled to other cities and towns by walk.
+Lewis Gompertz is arguably the first human to understand that the commodity status of animals is immoral.
+He was way ahead of his time.
+He is up there among the greatest humans to ever live.
+He was a man of great morals and thats why he dedicated most of his life to invent devices to reduce animal suffering.

 <script type="text/javascript" src="https://unpkg.com/wikipedia-preview@latest/dist/wikipedia-preview.production.js"></script>